swampcoin/bwrgocoin/depends/description.md

 ### Self-cleaning

-Build and staging dirs are wiped after use, and any previous version of a cached result is removed following a successful build.
+Build and staging dirs are wiped after use, and any previous version of a cached result is removed following a snwoessful build.
 Automated builders should be able to build each revision and store the results with no further intervention.